 While the Wiener Staatsoper (Vienna State Opera) is not a UNESCO Heritage Site, the Ringstrasse it stands on is, and it was the first major building on the boulevard.
-The building was funded by the Austrian Emperor Franz Joseph I and built in the neo-Renaissance style by Josef Hlavka.
+The Austrian Emperor Franz Joseph I funded the building and was built in the neo-Renaissance style by Josef Hlavka.
 It is not difficult to find too, being on the southern edge of the Innere Stadt The Ring tram is the cheapest way (apart from walking) to get there–alight at the tram stop of the same name.

 It is one of the world’s most famous opera houses and, pre-Covid-19, ran a schedule of 350 performances a year.
-Numerous renown conductors and composers such as Richard Strauss and Gustav Mahler have walked these hallways.
+Numerous renowned conductors and composers like Richard Strauss and Gustav Mahler have walked these hallways.
 Catching an opera performance is often high on the agenda for many visitors to Vienna due to its fame and the quality of its productions.

 Tickets sell out quickly to locals and tourists alike.
-However, if you’re willing to tough it out and sacrifice a few hours of sightseeing, standing room is available on a first-come, first-served basis from 4 euros.
-If it’s all new to you, reading up on the opera you’re catching or buying a programme in the foyer will help you follow it.
+However, if you’re willing to tough it out and sacrifice a few hours of sightseeing, a standing room is available on a first-come, first-served basis.
+If it’s all new to you, reading up on the opera you’re catching or buying a program in the foyer will help you follow it.
 Whether seated or standing, the Wiener Staatsoper experience will be memorable!

 By Džangir Kolar from Dr Jam Travels

-Salzburg is a city in north-west Austria bordering Germany.
-It has a rich history, great architecture, and is the birthplace of Mozart.
+Salzburg is a city in northwest Austria bordering Germany.
+It has a rich history and incredible architecture and is the birthplace of Mozart.
 The source of wealth that funded city development is hidden in its name, Salzburg – Salt castle.
-The area around Salzburg is full of ‘white gold’.
+The area around Salzburg is full of ‘white gold.’

-The underground sea from which the water has long since evaporated after the tectonic activity has lifted great salt deposits as mountains.
-2500 years ago Celts started digging for salt and the mines were the source of salt until 1989.
-In medieval times they realized it is easier to pump water into small holes they dug, and 6 weeks later pump out the brine.
-After boiling it only salt was left.
+The underground sea from which the water has long since evaporated after the tectonic activity has lifted significant salt deposits as mountains.
+2500 years ago, Celts started digging for salt, and the mines were the source of salt until 1989.
+In medieval times they realized it was easier to pump water into small holes they dug and, six weeks later, pump out the brine.
+After boiling it, only salt was left.

 #11 Hohensalzburg Fortress, Salzburg

-You can’t visit Salzburg without noticing the imposing Hohensalzburg Fortress which sits atop a hill overlooking the Old Town.
-Built in 1077 to protect the city and its rulers, the archbishop-princes, from hostile attacks, the fortress is the largest fully preserved castle remaining in Central Europe.
+You can’t visit Salzburg without noticing the imposing Hohensalzburg Fortress, which sits atop a hill overlooking the Old Town.
+Built-in 1077 to protect the city and its rulers, the archbishop-princes, from hostile attacks, the fortress remains the largest fully preserved castle in Central Europe.

 Intended as a symbol to prove their authority, the prince bishops mostly lived in their palace in the city as the fortress never actually came under attack.
 The fortress was built in three stages over five centuries and was completed around 1500.
 To reach the castle from the Old Town, you can either hop aboard the Fortress Funicular or, if you’re feeling a little more energetic, enjoy a 15-minute walk to the entrance.
 The funicular station is located in Festungsgasse.

-Whilst the 360-degree views from the castle are spectacular there are other reasons to visit Hohensalzburg, too.
+While the 360-degree views from the castle are spectacular, there are other reasons to visit Hohensalzburg, too.
 There are a number of interesting museums within the fortress – including a marionette museum and a historical exhibition – as well as staterooms and bed chambers that are furnished with original pieces from the early 16th century.
-A look-out tower and torture chamber can also be visited.
-Hohensalzburg Fortress is open year round (in non-pandemic times) and a visit here is one of the best things to do in Salzburg.
+A lookout tower and torture chamber can also be visited.
+Hohensalzburg Fortress is open year-round (in non-pandemic times), and visiting here is one of the best things to do in Salzburg.